zilexa/Homeserver/README.md

 After working with Ubuntu for 2 years, I learned Manjaro has lots of advantages for normal users and for a home server.
 Expect lots of updates until end of January (my personal deadline to update & fully test everything).
 ***

-This guide uses a declarative methodology, not only to describe and run containerized applications (via docker-compose), but also to install and configure the server and all necessary tools via bash scripts.
-See [What is a Container?](https://www.docker.com/resources/what-container) to get a quick understanding why Docker is now the default way to deploy, run and manage web applications and how it differs from virtual machines.

-See [Justification](https://github.com/zilexa/Homeserver/blob/master/Justification.md) on the What & the Why and definitely don't start buying stuff before reading [Hardware Recommendations](https://github.com/zilexa/Homeserver/blob/master/Recommendations.md).
-Most information available online for pc building and NAS devices do not consider **long term stability** and low power consumption with **fault tolerant components**: they focus on downloading stuff and just storing them. **My server uses just 4 WATT**, less than a phone charger, comparable to a Raspberry Pi, much less than a Synology (a popular ready-to-use NAS system) yet way **more powerful and futureproof**.

 Note: I had zero experience when I started and learned everything by googling, spending time on fora, reddit and in documentations and by hours and days of trial&error.
 I made lots of mistakes.
 Now, in case of disaster I will use the scripts in this repository myself to get up and running again.
 I am documenting this because I haven't found a single source online that provides _all necessary information_ to get up and running.
 Also, lot's of things have been carefully chosen after testing alternatives.
 You can save lots of time with this guide! :)